 Usually two layers of shading are enough, starting with the darker lines first and then shading in the mid shadow second.

-After you have completed your second layer of shading, make sure that there is still practically no shading in the center and use an eraser if needed to remove any lines.
+After you have completed your second layer of shading, make sure that there is still practically no shading in the centers and use an eraser if needed to remove any lines.

 Step 19 – Smooth Out the Shadow Areas